dalmura/infrastructure/sites/indigo/docs/CLUSTER-CORE-BOOTSTRAP.md

 After configuring Sidero with our Server Classes and Environment, we're ready to create dal-k8s-core-1

+To do this you'll have to have onboarded:
+* 3x rpi4.4gb.arm64 for the Control Plane
+* 3x rpi4.8gb.arm64 for Worker Pool #1

 ## Create the cluster in Sidero

 ```bash